trambarhq/relaks-media-capture-example/README.md

     }
 ```

-The list of devices can change when the user plug in a new device.
+The list of devices can change when the user plugs in a new device.

 `renderDuration()` meanwhile uses `duration`, the video length in millisecond.